What is Bit (Binary Digit)?

 Storage

-The same principle was later used in the magnetic bubble memory developed in the 1980s and is still found in various magnetic strip items such as metro tickets and some credit cards.
+In the 1980s, magnetic bubble memory was developed.
+This principle is still found in magnetic strips, like those on metro tickets and credit cards.

-In modern semiconductor memory, such as dynamic random access memory or flash memory, two values of one bit can be represented by two levels of electric charge stored in a capacitor.
+Today, we use semiconductor memory, including dynamic random access memory and flash memory.
+Here, data is represented by varying levels of electric charge in capacitors.

 Transmission and Processing